 - 1. Using the index attribute of the row element.
 The index attribute must specifies the complete index OID value (everything after "class-oid.") as dotted string. - 2.
 Using elements (one element per INDEX object).
-Each element must contain an OID only if, the corresponding sub-index object type has the base syntax OBJECT IDENTIFIER.
+Each element specifies a sub-index value in its native representation as described by "The native representation formats for all SMI base syntaxes." on page 51.
+An element must contain an OID only if, the corresponding sub-index object type has the base syntax OBJECT IDENTIFIER.